-Academic achievements Evaluation criteria Evaluation items Excellent Very Good Good (1) is a base of modern mathematics.
+Academic achievements Evaluation criteria Evaluation items Excellent Very Good Good (1) Understanding classical basic theory which is a base of modern mathematics.
 Being able to find and explain issues from specific events.
-Having superb understanding on classical basic theory of modern mathematics.
-Being able to find and explain issues from specific events to the superb level. and explain issues from specific events to the high Understanding classical basic theory of modern mathematics.
-Being able to find and explain issues from specific events. nding Understanding on primary theory of modern mathematics established on classical theory.
+Having well understanding on classical basic theory of modern mathematics.
+Being able to find and explain issues from specific events to the high level.
+Understanding classical basic theory of modern mathematics.
+Being able to find and explain issues from specific events. tanding (2) Understanding on primary theory of modern mathematics established on classical theory.
 Having a very superb level of understanding on primary theory of modern mathematics established on classical theory.
-Having a certain level of understanding on primary theory of modern mathematics established on classical theory.
-Understandin (3) Acquiring knowledge and vision on advanced theories as an extension of core theory of modern mathematics.
-Having very advanced knowledge on advanced theory of modern mathematics and being able to have a vision with very wide eyesight. of modern mathematics and being able to have a Having a certain knowledge on advanced theory of modern mathematics and being able to have a vision. and (4) To learn topic relevant to modern and historical concerns that human and society face through variety of classes.
-To acquire advanced knowledge of topic relevant To acquire advanced knowledge of topic relevant to modern and historical concerns that human and society face through variety of classes.
+Having a superb level of understanding on primary theory of modern mathematics established on classical theory.
+Having a certain level of understanding on primary theory of modern mathematics established on classical theory. nderstan (3) Acquiring knowledge and vision on advanced theories as an extension of core theory of modern mathematics.
+Having very advanced knowledge on advanced theory of modern mathematics and being able to have a vision with very wide eyesight.
+Having advanced knowledge on advanced theory of modern mathematics and being able to have a vision with wide eyesight.
+Having a certain knowledge on advanced theory of modern mathematics and being able to have a vision. and U To learn topic relevant to modern and historical concerns that human and society face through variety of classes.
+To acquire advanced knowledge of topic relevant to modern and historical concerns that human and society face through variety of classes.
+Also, to be able to precisely explain about the topics.
+To acquire advanced knowledge of topic relevant to modern and historical concerns that human and society face through variety of classes.
 Also, to be able to explain about the topics.
+To acquire advanced knowledge of topic relevant to modern and historical concerns that human and society face through variety of classes.
+Also, to be able to explain about the topics.
 Knowledge (5) Being able to understand, learn and explain logical framework and system of basic studying according to each subject and necessary knowledge and skills for constructing learning.
-Being able to very fully understand, learn and explain logical framework and system of basic studying according to each subject and necessary knowledge and skills for constructing learning. logical framework and system of basic studying according to each subject and necessary Being able to understand, learn and explain logical framework and system of basic studying according to each subject and necessary knowledge and skills for constructing learning.
+Being able to very fully understand, learn and explain logical framework and system of basic studying according to each subject and necessary knowledge and skills for constructing learning.
+Being able to fully understand, learn and explain logical framework and system of basic studying according to each subject and necessary knowledge and skills for constructing learning.
+Being able to understand, learn and explain logical framework and system of basic studying according to each subject and necessary knowledge and skills for constructing learning.
 (6) Able to understand, learn, and explain the necessity of college education, career education, and a code of ethics.
 Able to understand, learn, and explain the necessity of college education, career education, and a code of ethics especially well.
+Able to sufficiently understand, learn, and explain the necessity of college education, career education, and a code of ethics.
 Able to understand, learn, and explain the necessity of college education, career education, and code of ethics.